 Give a vague answer

-If you don’t have an honest answer to this question, it’s not an easy one to fudge.
+If you don’t have an honest answer to this question, it’s not easy to fudge.

-Your best bet to make sure you’re prepared for an interview question about maintaining your technical skills is to make sure it’s something you’re actually committed to.
+Your best bet to ensure you’re prepared for an interview question about maintaining your technical skills is to make sure it’s something you’re committed to.
 This way, you’ll not only have a solid interview answer, but you’ll be picking up new skills that make you a more competitive candidate.

 By coming armed with specific education sources and speaking enthusiastically about professional development, you’ll show your interviewer that you’re committed to being the best you can be at your job–which is a win for them.